eonist/Element-iOS/README.md

 - [ ] Setup GraphicsLib for iOS 🎨
 - [ ] Setup AnimLib for iOS
 - [ ] Start with the ToggleButtons with insp from CodePen

+CREATE IEvent and make AN eventCATCHER that can take BUTTONevent etc. think about this a bit